The 70 Best Non-Touristy Things to Do in NYC

 If you're looking for something more interesting, Sea The City also has a Hot Tub Boat Tour package where you can chill in a hot tub on a boat while traveling down the Hudson.

-Discover one of the unique museums in the world with this modern history gallery.
-Found in Lower Manhattan, Mmuseumm doesn’t look like your typical Smithsonian.
-The entire museum is located inside a freight elevator shaft.
+Another of the NYC non-touristy things to do is going to one of the most unique museums in the world!
+Found in Lower Manhattan, Mmuseumm doesn't look like your typical Smithsonian.
+Instead, the entire museum is located inside a freight elevator shaft.

 You can find "contemporary artifacts" like plastic bottles, dollar bills, board games, and more in this six-by-six space.
 There are five ways to experience the museum, and one of them is through the peephole that's open 24/7.